jitsi-contrib/installers/jitsi-dev/README.md

 add them to `/etc/hosts` or do the equivalent depending on the client machine's OS.

-These domains have to point the IP address of Jitsi server (or virtual machine).
+These domains have to point to the IP address of Jitsi server (or virtual machine).

 - Create a local `DNS A record` for Jitsi that all clients can resolve.\
   For example `jitsi.yourdomain.com`